Gagarin (crater)

 Gagarin is a large lunar impact crater that is located in the southern hemisphere on the far side of the Moon.
 To the southwest is the crater Pavlov and to the northeast lies Keeler.
 Closer to the rim are the craters Levi-Civita to the southwest, and Beijerinck to the north-northeast.
 Isaev lies entirely within the northwest rim of Gagarin.
 In contrast with the floor of Gagarin, Isaev has a floor with a somewhat low albedo.

+The crater was named in by the IAU in 1970, after Soviet cosmoonaut Yuri Gagarin.
+Prior to naming, Gagarin was called Basin X.

 Physical characteristics

 The crater is named after Yuri Gagarin, the cosmonaut who was the first human in space and the first to orbit the Earth.
+This designation was formally adopted by the International Astronomical Union in 1970.
 The six craters falling within the perimeter of Gagarin have also been named after pioneers of Russian aviation and astronautics, including Isaev, Grave, Balandin, Raspletin, Kosberg, and Andronov.

-Gagarin has been heavily eroded by a long history of crater impacts.
+Gagarin dates to the Pre-Nectarian period of the lunar geologic timescale.
+It has been heavily eroded by a long history of crater impacts.
 The worn rim forms a low, circular ridge around the somewhat bowl-shaped interior.
 The inner floor is covered by a multitude of crater impacts of various dimensions.
 Little if anything remains of a central ridge, if the crater ever possessed such a feature.